kjohnbaba/C-linked-list/README.md

 # C-linked-list

-Made as homework for cs comp arch class
+Made as homework for Rutgers cs211 comp arch class

 C program that maintains and manipulates a sorted linked list according to instructions received from standard input.
 The linked list is maintained in order, meaning that the items in the